meandthemoon/dinner-and-a-mural/README.md

 From the root directory, run `npm run-script run` ( woof! :) ) to start the application.
 Visit the web app via the URL: `localhost:3030/app.html`.

 To have the app run with additional instrumentation/profiling enabled, run `npm run-script run-with-instr`.
 This will log profiling data to a file `[project_dir]/_instrument/profile-output.dump`.
-While the applicaiton is running, you can view the profile data that appends to the file by running `tail -f _instrument/profile-output.dump`.
+While the applicaiton is running, you can view the profile data that appends to the file by running `tail -f _instrument/profile-output.dump` (non-Windows users).

 ### Testing